WeetHet/janhke-emde/README.md

 ## Configuration Options

-- `bounds`: x, y and z bounds for visualization
+- `bounds`: x, y, and z bounds for visualization
 - `mesh_points`: Number of points per side to use in the surface mesh grid
 - `critical_points`: Number of points per side to use when searching for critical points
 - `randomize_critical_grid`: Boolean flag to randomize the critical point search grid